Jason O'Bryan: Film and television work

 O'Bryan also contributed original music for the Blade 2 soundtrack co-writing with the rapper Busta Rhymes, which paired UK electronic artists with US rappers.

 Six Million Ways to Live a song co-written by O'Bryan was used as the end title music in the Chris Rock and Anthony Hopkins movie Bad Company and Dub Pistols song Official Chemical was used in the Joel Schumacher movie 'Driven' featuring Sylvester Stallone.
 The US series Bullrun also features O'Bryan's music as the programme's theme music as well as incidental music throughout the series.

 O'Bryan's music Keep Movin was used as the trailer music for the first Austin Powers film.
 The song was also featured in the Ben Stiller Movie Mystery Men.
 O'Bryan's music featured in the motion picture 'Zoolander' also co-starring Owen Wilson.

 O'Bryan worked in Mexico City on a production for director Alfonso Cuaron (Gravity) and the band Molotov to create original music for Cuaron's film Y Tu Mamá También, which was nominated for a Grammy Award for Best Soundtrack Album for a Motion Picture, Television or Other Visual Media.

 Video games

-O'Bryan's compositions have been featured the video games.
-The song "Official Chemical", featuring vocals by JMS, Baqi Abdush-Shaheed and T. K. Lawrence was featured in the PlayStation 2 game FreQuency.
-The same song was also featured in the multi-platform game Mat Hoffman's Pro BMX 2.
-Their song "Cyclone", featuring T. K. Lawrence was featured in the multi-platform game Tony Hawk's Pro Skater 2.
-The song "Soldiers", featuring Planet Asia was featured in Final Fight: Streetwise.
-"Running From The Thoughts", featuring T. K. Lawrence and Terry Hall was used in NBA Live 08 and Tiger Woods PGA Tour 09.
-The song "Gotta Learn" was featured in EA Sports' FIFA 99.
-And finally, the song "Open" was used in Dance Dance Revolution X for the PlayStation 2.
-The song "Architect" was featured on the multi-platform game Juiced.
+O'Bryan's compositions have been featured in various video games: